Sagar-Puniyani/Netflix-landing-page-clone-/README.md

 # Netflix-landing-page-clone-

 In The Repo
-I am Going To add TO templates which will really makes Effect in the Web app development and This series is going to so long
+I am Going To add templates which will really makes Effect in the Web app development and This series is going to so long

 That is the webpage of having clone of Netflix website.

-Then , it is going to some of the newly build template in next some repo's.
+Some newly template will be added in future.

 HTML and CSS are the backbone of the modern web.
 HTML provides the structure and content of web pages, while CSS adds style and visual appeal.
 Together, these two technologies allow developers and designers to create beautiful, interactive, and engaging websites.

-2 / 2

 HTML and CSS are the building blocks of the modern web, providing the foundation for the vast majority of websites and online applications.
 HTML (Hypertext Markup Language)